 Producer Prices Change in Sri Lanka averaged 8.03 percent from 2015 until 2022, reaching an all time high of 52.50 percent in April of 2022 and a record low of -3.40 percent in January of 2016.
 This page provides - Sri Lanka Producer Prices Change- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sri Lanka Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Producer Prices Change in Sri Lanka is expected to be 5.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Sri Lanka to stand at 5.40 in 12 months time.
-In the long-term, the Sri Lanka Producer Prices Change is projected to trend around 3.80 percent in 2020, according to our econometric models.
+Producer Prices Change in Sri Lanka is expected to be 16.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sri Lanka Producer Prices Change is projected to trend around 20.00 percent in 2023, according to our econometric models.